 Where a statutory holiday date falls on a weekend day in any given year, no additional compensation is given (by law) to employees, although companies may offer a day-off in lieu.

-Notwithstanding the three long weekends brought about by law, Mexicans have long been expert in creating ‘bridges’ with their holiday dates: taking additional days either side of a holiday date to create a longer period of rest.
+Notwithstanding the three long weekends brought about by law, Mexicans have long been expert in creating so-called puentes (‘bridges’): the art of taking additional days either side of a holiday date to create a longer period of rest, usually involving a weekend.

 Mexico observes a good number of Civic Holidays, too.
 These are not national holidays, although the law does allow for some states and municipalities to observe these Civic dates locally.
 The Battle of Puebla, more commonly referred to as Cinco de Mayo, is a good example of a Civic Holiday that is observed in the state of Puebla, but nowhere else in Mexico.